 Long-term daily inhalation therapy with dornase alfa (recombinant human deoxyribonuclease) or with 7% hypertonic saline has been shown to slow the rate of decline in pulmonary function and to decrease the frequency of respiratory tract exacerbations.

-Pneumothorax can be treated with closed chest tube thoracostomy How To Do Surgical Tube Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
+Pneumothorax can be treated with closed chest tube thoracostomy How To Do Tube and Catheter Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
 Pneumothorax that is recurrent, persistent, traumatic, large, under tension... read more drainage.
 Open thoracotomy or thoracoscopy with resection of pleural blebs and mechanical abrasion of the pleural surfaces is effective in treating recurrent pneumothoraces.

 Mild to moderate hemoptysis is treated with antibiotics (oral/aerosol or IV depending on severity of hemoptysis and severity of infection) and airway clearance.
 Massive or recurrent hemoptysis is treated by bronchial artery embolization or rarely by focal lung resection.

-Oral corticosteroids are indicated in infants with prolonged bronchiolitis and in patients with refractory bronchospasm, allergic bronchopulmonary aspergillosis Treatment Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma or, less... read more (ABPA), and inflammatory complications (eg, arthritis, vasculitis).
+Oral corticosteroids are indicated in infants with prolonged bronchiolitis and in patients with refractory bronchospasm, allergic bronchopulmonary aspergillosis Treatment Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma... read more (ABPA), and inflammatory complications (eg, arthritis, vasculitis).
 Long-term use of alternate-day corticosteroid therapy can slow the decline in pulmonary function, but because of corticosteroid-related complications, it is not recommended for routine use.
 Patients receiving corticosteroids must be closely monitored for evidence of diabetes and linear growth retardation.

 Allergic bronchopulmonary aspergillosis is also treated with systemic corticosteroids and an oral antifungal drug.